06. 15. 22

 Rectangle Health is a leader in providing digital payment options and other tools that every modern healthcare partner needs.
 For nearly 30 years we have offered innovative solutions to streamline payment services in a wide variety of healthcare industries.

 Rectangle Health’s industry-leading Practice Management Bridge® platform reduces friction and creates a seamless payment experience with any existing practice management system.
-Additionally, our latest functionality, Care Now, Pay LaterSM patient finance option (CNPL®), is Rectangle Health’s answer to patient financing and healthcare’s answer to BNPL arrangements.
+Additionally, our latest functionality, patient finance options, is Rectangle Health’s answer to patient financing and healthcare’s answer to BNPL arrangements.
 Contact us today to learn more about all the available solutions to meet the ever-evolving needs of your patients.